TEDESolutions - Wtryskarki Tederic

 Excessive Clamping Force (Over-Clamping)

-Vent crushing: Too much force compresses mold vents, trapping air and creating burn marks.
+Vent crushing: Too much force compresses mold vents, trapping air and creating diesel burns.
 Consequences:

 • Weak weld lines from trapped air